 Modern lifestyle, age-related health and well-being, use of cosmetics, darker skin pigmentation, genetics, dietary sensitivity, and limited food items that contain Vitamin D all influence and minimise the amount we produce.

-Dietary intake – Food items that contain vitamin D are limited, and the content in different kinds of fish for example can be highly variable.
+Food items that contain vitamin D are limited, and the content is highly variable.
+For example, in fish, different kinds offer vastly different values.
 Click for foods list.
-Researchers have found in milk there was less than 80% of the stated amount – you can’t always rely on the stated quantities of vitamin D in a food item.
+Researchers have found in milk there was less than 80% of the stated amount suggesting that you can’t always rely on the stated quantities of vitamin D in a food item.
 Some foods have synthetic vitamin D added turning them into the fortified version of the food.
 The recommended daily intake (RDI) of vitamin D was developed decades ago (1930’s) when scientists discovered that a low dose of the substance boosted the health of children.
 Since then doses haven’t been adapted and increased at a rate that can resolve the low levels of deficiency prevailing in the UK today.
 In 2021 you would need to drink 20 – 40 glasses of milk every day to get an ideal intake of vitamin D.

 However, underlying these reasons is the fact that should be remembered, that vitamin D gives remarkable benefits to your hair and overall health if proper natural vitamin D therapy is taken.